openSUSE/news-o-o/_posts/2010-04-19-people-of-opensuse-andrew-wafaa.markdown

-Well for those that don't know Goblin is just Moblin sitting on top of openSUSE.Â  It is very similar to what Novell offer for sale, and is close to upstream.Â  Basically openSUSE as the base OS and Moblin as the environment sitting on top, you have access to all the great stuff that your regular openSUSE machine can get.Â  As for contributions to upstream, we provide a lot of things.Â  One of the big things we contribute upstream is the OBS, yes they use an instance of OBS to build all the packages just like we do.
-We also provide code, a lot of the stuff that goes into the SLE version also goes into openSUSE - Kernel optimisations, application improvements (like banshee), etc.Â  Other parts of openSUSE's toolset are also under consideration by upstream.
+Well for those that don't know Goblin is just Moblin sitting on top of openSUSE.
+It is very similar to what Novell offer for sale, and is close to upstream.
+Basically openSUSE as the base OS and Moblin as the environment sitting on top, you have access to all the great stuff that your regular openSUSE machine can get.
+As for contributions to upstream, we provide a lot of things.
+One of the big things we contribute upstream is the OBS, yes they use an instance of OBS to build all the packages just like we do.
+We also provide code, a lot of the stuff that goes into the SLE version also goes into openSUSE - Kernel optimisations, application improvements (like banshee), etc.  Other parts of openSUSE's toolset are also under consideration by upstream.